Adversarial Meta-Learning: Conclusions

 \section{Conclusions}

-In this paper, we proposed a novel and model-agnostic method called ADML (ADversarial Meta-Learner) for meta-learning with adversarial samples, which features an \emph{adversarial} way for optimizing model parameters ${\btheta}$ during meta-training through the arm-wrestling between inner gradient update and meta-update using both clean and adversarial sample.
-A comprehensive empirical study has been conducted for performance evaluation using two widely-used image datasets, MiniImageNet and CIFAR100.
-The extensive experimental results have showed that 1) ADML is an effective meta-learner even in the cases with only clean samples; 2) a straightforward adversarial meta-learner, namely, MAML-AD, does not work well with adversarial samples; and most importantly, 3) ADML is robust to adversarial samples and delivers the state-of-the-art performance on adversarial meta-learning tasks.
+In this paper, we proposed a novel method called ADML (ADversarial Meta-Learner) for meta-learning with adversarial samples, which features an \emph{adversarial} way for optimizing model parameters ${\btheta}$ during meta-training through the arm-wrestling between inner gradient update and meta-update using both clean and adversarial samples.
+A comprehensive empirical study has been conducted for performance evaluation using two widely-used datasets, MiniImageNet and CIFAR100.
+The extensive experimental results have showed that 1) ADML is an effective meta-learner even in the cases with only clean samples; 2) a straightforward adversarial meta-learner, namely, MAML-AD, does not work well with adversarial samples; in addition, 3) ADML is robust to adversarial samples and outperforms other meta-learning algorithms including MAML on adversarial meta-learning tasks; and most importantly, 4) it opens up an interesting research direction and sheds light on dealing with the difficult cases with limited and even contaminated samples.